-Incredibly easy to prepare, baked tarragon chicken has a delicate but delicious flavor from the tarragon, lemon and mustard sauce.
+Incredibly easy to prepare, this baked tarragon chicken has a light, delicate and delicious flavor from the tarragon, lemon and mustard sauce.
 Perfect over rice.

 Tarragon chicken is a traditional French dish that has a few variations but is generally made with some tarragon (funnily enough), Dijon mustard and either lemon juice or white wine.
-Normally it is made with chicken breast, but I decided to make it with chicken thighs on the bone as I think they have a lot more flavor and are also more moist and cheaper, if you are on a budget.
+The sauce is typically made separately and becomes rich with cream, butter, or both.

 Any leftover chicken is delicious cold as a sandwich filling as it has that lovely delicate lemony-tarragon flavor and is nice and moist.
-You can even simply mix it with some leftover rice and maybe add in some chopped pepper, cherry tomatoes and beans for a simple, tasty rice salad, or add it to a green salad.
+You can even simply mix it with some leftover rice and maybe add in some chopped pepper, cherry tomatoes and beans for a simple, tasty rice salad.
+Alternatively, add it to a green salad.

-An easy, aromatic combination makes this tarragon chicken a great midweek meal.
+This baked tarragon chicken is an easy, aromatic combination - a great midweek meal.

 - 1 tbsp tarragon chopped (leaves only)